-You can choose your own favorite code editor for editing your project.
+We can choose our own favorite code editor for editing the project.
 But in my case, I choose Visual studio Code(VS code).

-From the above link, you can download VS code .deb file compatible with Ubuntu/Debian.
+From the above link, we can download VS code .deb file compatible with Ubuntu/Debian.

 10. Start Editing

-After installing VS code, direct to your project folder and open the project using it.
+After installing VS code, direct to the project folder and open the project using it.
 The below commands will do this.

 cd AwesomeProject code .